 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Cannellini Bean and Tuna Salad is a perfect lunch salad or side dish salad for any phase of the original South Beach Diet, or any type of low-glycemic eating plan.
-Salads with beans are generally too high in carbs for a low-carb diet plan, but this version is more carb-conscious than most with 15 net carbs per serving.
+This Cannellini Bean Salad is a perfect lunch salad or side dish salad for any phase of the original South Beach Diet, or any type of low-glycemic eating plan.
+Salads with beans are generally too high in carbs for a low-carb diet plan, but this carb-conscious bean salad has only 15 net carbs per serving, so it may work for some low-carb eaters but not for Keto.

 Find More Recipes Like This One: